playframework/playframework/documentation/manual/Migration22.md

 }
 ```

+## Jackson Json
+We have upgraded Jackson to version 2 which means that the package name is now `com.fasterxml.jackson.core` instead of `org.codehaus.jackson`.

 ## Preparing a distribution

 The _stage_ and _dist_ tasks have been completely re-written in Play 2.2 so that they use the [Native Packager Plugin](https://github.com/sbt/sbt-native-packager).